okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ## Test your integration

 The OIN Wizard journey includes the **Test your integration experience** page to help you configure and test your integration within the same org before submission.
-This page functions in a top-down approach where you need to:
+This page functions in a top-down approach, where you need to:

 1. Generate instances for testing.
 2. Test the required flows in the OIN Submission Tester with your generated test instances.
 3. Fix any test failures from the OIN Submission Tester, then regenerate the app instance (if necessary) and retest.
 4. Submit your integration after all required tests ran successfully in the OIN Submission Tester.

+> **Notes:**
-> **Notes:** You must have the Okta Browser Plugin installed with **Allow in Incognito** enabled before you begin the **Test your integration experience** journey.
+> * You must have the Okta Browser Plugin installed with **Allow in Incognito** enabled before you begin the **Test your integration experience** journey.
 See [OIN Wizard requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-requirements).
+> * For testing in the OIN Wizard, if you don't have the super admin role, then you must have both the app admin and the org admin roles assigned.

 ### Generate instances for testing

-Generate instances for testing in your Developer Edition org directly from the OIN Wizard.
-The wizard takes the configuration and test information from your OIN submission and allows you to configure a specific integration instance to your test app.
-The generated instance allows you to test your customer admin experience and end user sign-in experience.
+Generate instances for testing in your Okta Developer Edition org directly from the OIN Wizard.
+The Wizard takes the configuration and test information from your OIN submission and allows you to configure a specific integration instance to your test app.
+The generated instance allows you to test your customer admin experience and end-user sign-in experience.
 Generate an instance for each SSO protocol that your integration supports.

 To generate an integration instance: